kshyatt/academic-kickstart/content/post/itensorsgpu/index.md

 end
 ```

 I chose to copy the CPU storage to the device before the addition or contraction, hoping that this would occur rarely and that the performance gain in the main operation would offset the memory transfer time.
 Ideally this situation should never occur: we absolutely want to minimize memory transfers.
 However, if a user makes a mistake and forgets a `cuITensor(A)`, their code won't error out.
-In fact, in the latest version of `ITensorsGPU.jl` this dubious feature is disallowed, since in my code it was always the result of forgetting to initialize something on the GPU which should have been.
+In fact, in the latest version of [`ITensorsGPU.jl`](https://github.com/ITensor/ITensorsGPU.jl) this dubious feature is disallowed, since in my code it was always the result of forgetting to initialize something on the GPU which should have been.

 This was enough to get the barebones GPU support working.
 But I was still worried about the issue with the permutations, especially because the week-long simulations are those which are most memory intensive, and I was worried about running out of space on the device.
 Could there be a better solution?

-# `CUTENSOR` and the story of how AI made my labour useless
+# `CUTENSOR` and the story of how computers made my labour useless

 Around this time we became aware of [CUTENSOR](https://docs.nvidia.com/cuda/cutensor/index.html), an NVIDIA library designed exactly for our use case: adding and contracting high rank tensors with indices in arbitrary order.
-However, this library was, of course, written in C. Luckily Julia makes it pretty easy to wrap C APIs, and we got started doing so in [this epic PR](https://github.com/JuliaGPU/CuArrays.jl/pull/330).
+However, this library was, of course, written in C. Luckily Julia makes it pretty easy to wrap C APIs, and we got started doing so in [this epic PR](https://github.com/JuliaGPU/CuArrays.jl/pull/330) to `CuArrays.jl`. `CuArrays.jl` already provides nice high- and low-level wrappers of CUDA C libraries in Julia, not only for dense or sparse linear algebra but also for random number generation and neural network primitives.
+So adding a multi-dimensional array library was a natural fit.
 During the process of getting these wrappers into a state fit for a public facing library, Tim created some very nice scripts which automate the process of creating Julia wrappers for C functions, [automating away](https://github.com/JuliaGPU/CuArrays.jl/pull/421) many hours of labour I had performed years ago to get the sparse linear algebra and solver libraries working.
 Sic transit gloria mundi, I guess (generating these wrappers was not a glorious process).
 Now it will be easy for us to integrate changes to the `CUTENSOR` API over time as more features are added.

 `CUTENSOR`'s internals handle matching up elements for products and sums as part of the contraction process, so the permutations that `ITensors.jl` performs for a CPU-based `ITensor` are unnecessary.
 By overriding a few functions we're able to call the correct internal routines which feed through to `CUTENSOR`: